Hidden Horror Gems On Netflix To Get You In The Halloween Spirit

 Campy.
 Gory.
 Bone-chillingly terrifying.
 A horror flick comes in all kinds of shapes and sizes, but most revel in the ability to make us pee ourselves in fear and sleep with the light on.
 We’ve covered some of the best horror movies currently streaming on Netflix before, but this list is more for that binge you only go as we ramp up to Halloween.
 There are plenty of lesser-known, B-list picks with the potential to put the fear of God into even the most hardened of horror fans, along with campy guilty pleasures perfect for cold, fall nights.
 We’ve combed through the wide selection of truly creepy features to find the best Halloween movies on Netflix that are sure to curl your blood and get you in the season’s spirit.

-Related: The Best Horror Movies On Netflix Right Now, Ranked
+Related: The Scariest Shows On Netflix Right Now, Ranked

 Devil’s Advocate (1997)